 We also produce a Schedule of Work

 The drawings will be accompanied by a written schedule of work to complete the comprehensive set of documents.
-The schedule of work lists all of the individual work elements to be completed, organised by category.
+The schedule of work lists all the individual work elements to be completed, organised by category.
 It’s possible to include more detail in a written schedule than can be shown on the drawings.
-The schedule of work will also include specifications for flooring, tiles, slabs and other finishing items.
+The schedule of work will also include specifications for flooring, tiles, slabs, and other finishing items.
 These will either be included either as actual product references, or as provisional sums.
 Provisional sums can be useful if you’ve not yet decided on some of your finishes, as they allow the work to be priced and started while you finish deciding.
-However it is important that we include realistic figures so that the actual cost of finishes doesn’t go over budget.
+However, it is important that we include realistic figures so that the actual cost of finishes doesn’t go over budget.

 What are the benefits?

 Having a set of detailed drawings and a written schedule of work will ensure that you’re able to get an accurate price for the works.
-Without a detailed set of drawings and written schedules, it is very difficult for two or more contractors to price the works ‘like for like’.
+Without a detailed set of drawings and written schedules, it is difficult for two or more contractors to price the works ‘like for like’.
 It is also more likely that elements of the work will be left out or misinterpreted in the prices that are returned.
 Having a proper set of documents therefore provides increased cost certainty right from the start of the project.